sylvainlaurent/JDBC-Performance-Logger/README.md

 ## Features
 - Graphical console (Swing-based) with analysis feature
  - filter/highlight based on statement text, minimum execution time
+ - advanced filtering using custom SQL WHERE clause against the embedded H2 DB
- - Group statements to count executions of identical statements and measure cumulated time
+ - group statements to count executions of identical statements and measure cumulated time
  - support for multiple connections
  - the connection between the monitored java application (JDBC proxy driver) and the console can be initiated from either side
-- Logging of bound values of prepared statements
+- Logging of bound values of prepared statements, including the name of the set* method called to bind the value (very helpful to distinguish setDate and setTimestamp)
-- separate measure of statement execution time and result set iteration time
+- Separate measure of statement execution time and result set iteration time
+- Measures commit/rollback times
 - Handling of batched statements
 - Logging of SQLExceptions